Why Thumbnails With Faces Get More Clicks

 Emotional Contagion

-The reason so many YouTubers use the "shocked face" thumbnail is not that they are all genuinely shocked.
-It is that the shock expression reliably triggers curiosity in the viewer.
-Curiosity is the single most powerful driver of clicks, and a face expressing surprise or disbelief is one of the most efficient ways to generate it in a static image.
+The reason so many YouTubers default to the "shocked face" thumbnail isn't that they're all genuinely shocked.
+The shock expression reliably triggers curiosity, and curiosity is the strongest driver of clicks.
+A face showing surprise or disbelief is one of the most efficient ways to manufacture that feeling in a static image.

-That said, the "shocked face" is experiencing diminishing returns as audiences become desensitized to it.
-More nuanced expressions -- genuine focus, subtle concern, confident satisfaction -- are increasingly effective because they feel less performative.
+That said, the shocked face is hitting diminishing returns as audiences get desensitized to it.
+More nuanced expressions like genuine focus, subtle concern, or confident satisfaction are working better now because they feel less performative.

 Eye Contact and Gaze Direction